Andreas Hofer: Legacy and monuments

 In 1809 William Wordsworth wrote some sonnets to Andreas Hofer which contributed to the romanticisation of his image and the legend surrounding the insurrection.

-In 1818, his family was given a patent of nobility by the emperor of Austria (he and Anna had 7 children).
+In 1818, his family was given a patent of nobility by Emperor Francis (he and Anna had seven children).
 In 1823, Hofer's remains were moved from Mantua to Innsbruck, and in 1834, his tomb was decorated with a marble statue.
 In 1893, a bronze statue of Hofer was erected in Bergisel (Innsbruck).
-A large painting depicting his arrest hangs in the Palace of Maria Theresa in Innsbruck, and there is an annual open-air play in Meran based on his life.
-In Meran there is also a monumental statue of him opposite the train station at the beginning of the Via Andreas Hofer, which was erected by Tyrolean nationalists in 1915.
-In New Glarus, Wisconsin there is a large mural of Hofer inside Puempel's Olde Tavern.
+A large painting depicting his arrest hangs in the Palace of Maria Theresa in Innsbruck.
+In Merano (now in Italy), the street leading from the train station is the Via Andreas Hofer.
+Opposite the station, the street encloses a small park, with a monumental statue of Hofer, erected by Tyrolean patriots in 1915.
+Also in Merano, there is an annual open-air play based on his life.
+In New Glarus, Wisconsin, there is a large mural of Hofer inside Puempel's Olde Tavern.
 In 1959, a 50 Schilling coin commemorating the Tyrolean Rebellion featuring Hofer's portrait was issued in Austria, with a mintage of 3,000,000.

 The song Zu Mantua in Banden (today the anthem of the State of Tyrol) tells the story of his tragic fate and execution.

 His most famous quote: I will not trade my life for a lie.